MSaifAsif/sample-skeleton-projects/README.md

 * Once reviewed, the pull request will be merged
 * README.md will contain information of runnable projects ONLY.
 All other projects are either in dev or testing phase

-Its alwasy best to open a issue and discuess its possibility before
+Its always best to open a issue and discuess its possibility before